dankmeme01/qunet/Protocol.md

 Each message (both client -> server and server -> client) should be prefixed with a `u32` which holds the full length of the message.
 This header, as well as the qunet message header, are included only once for a single message, letting the underlying network stack fragment the data.

+The only exception is `HandshakeStart`, this message does NOT include a length prefix.

 ## WebSockets

 As WebSockets are a simple framing layer over TCP, this protocol is almost identical to TCP.
 All messages must be encoded as `Binary` WebSocket messages, pings should not be used and instead qunet [Keepalive](#keepalive) message should be used.